-The Cure Parkinson's Trust (CPT) is the only organisation in the UK solely dedicated to finding a cure for Parkinson's.
-Founded in 2005 by four people living with Parkinson's, CPT takes a patient-centred approach to funding innovative projects and inspirational scientists with the potential to change the course of the condition and make a difference to the lives of people with Parkinson's.
+Cure Parkinson's (CP) is the only organisation in the UK solely dedicated to finding a cure for Parkinson's.
+Founded in 2005 by four people living with Parkinson's, CP takes a patient-centred approach to funding innovative projects and inspirational scientists with the potential to change the course of the condition and make a difference to the lives of people with Parkinson's.

 We have come a long way in 15 years, but if it takes another 15 years to find a cure, then that will be far too long.
 Please help us to further increase the momentum towards finding a cure and to say goodbye to Parkinson's for ever.

-If you would like to receive regular updates about The Cure Parkinson's Trust's pioneering research or find out more about fundraising events, please click here:
+If you would like to receive regular updates about Cure Parkinson's pioneering research or find out more about fundraising events, please click here: